dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 ```

-## Creating UI for URL in Chat
+## Creating a UI for URLs in the chat

-We have to rewrite the render method to display how we want to show the URL, in this case we just simple show the title and hyperlink it with the actual url.
+We have to rewrite the render method to display how we want to show the URL, in this case we just simply show the title, and hyperlink it with the actual URL.

-> But you can actually add more features like showing icons for a set of websites like instagram, twitter or polkaverse or adding link previews like telegram, or even iFrames.
+> However, you can actually add more features like showing icons for a set of websites like Instagram, Twitter or Polkaverse, or adding link previews like Telegram, or even iFrames.

 Inside the **UrlExtension.tsx** update the **render** method: